JillKlatt/cocktail-choices-phase1/notes.md

 Can't decide?
 Random cocktail API

+CURRENT TO DO:

 X Finish changing all CLI to OO
-Remove unnecessary bindings
+X Remove unnecessary bindings
+X Bring commented text to the bottom
-Bring input to downcase
+X Bring input to downcase
-Reconfig API to remove puts
+X Reconfig API to remove puts
 Add exit options
 X If response isn't valid, need return message
+Double check formatting and indentations
+Make sure all inputs are @